 Want Healthy Thanksgiving Recipes?

 It’s that time of the year – time for eating yourself into a coma and loosening up the belt!
-But maybe you are looking for a heather, happier, less bloated way this year?
+But maybe you are looking for heather, happier, less bloated way this year?
 Tara stops by and gives us some great tips for keeping it practical and some seriously awesome healthy Thanksgiving recipes!

-Eat Healthy, Live Happy and Be Guilt Free
+Eat Healthily, Live Happily and Be Guilt-Free

 There’s no doubt that the holiday season is the most fun yet challenging time to maintain a healthy lifestyle.

-There is an abundance of sugar, alcohol and those oh so unhealthy, yet tasty treats.
+There is an abundance of sugar, alcohol, and those oh so unhealthy, yet tasty treats.

 The good news is that there is a solution that does not rely on self-control and deprivation; it’s learning to listen to your body’s signals and find healthy alternatives for those beloved holiday foods.